Course: Genocide and Group Hostility

 Here are the ICJ reports:

 The International Court of Justice (ICJ), established in 1945, is the principal judicial body of the United Nations.
 It handles contentious cases between states that voluntarily submit disputes for resolution, as well as provides advisory opinions on legal questions referred by UN organs and specialized agencies.
-The ICJ plays a crucial role in interpreting and clarifying international law, setting legal precedents that influence the practices of states.
+The ICJ plays a crucial role in codifying and interpreting international law, setting legal precedents that influence the practices of states.
 It does not have automatic jurisdiction; it only hears cases where the parties have agreed to its jurisdiction, either through treaties or special agreements.

 Role of different stakeholders